MansiMore99/Customer-Segmentation-in-Ride-Sharing-With-Machine-Learning/README.md

 **Uber-Lyft Dataset:** [Kaggle - Uber and Lyft Dataset (Boston, MA)](https://www.kaggle.com/datasets/brllrb/uber-and-lyft-dataset-boston-ma)

-This dataset captures ride-hailing details across Boston, MA, allowing analysis of customer behavior and segmentation based on ride patterns.
-Key features include ride details, pricing, and other essential ride-sharing attributes.
+This dataset shows ride-hailing information in Boston, MA, so we can study customer characteristics and categorize customers based on their riding habits.
+They include ride details, prices, and the numerous other crucial attributes of the ride-sharing services.

 Our objective is to determine different segments based on their ride patterns and behaviors and create business strategies to help ride companies with the increase in customers.
 Our primary goal is to help ride companies with the business logic and marketing strategies to achieve the target.

-1. **Targeted Marketing Strategies** – offering personalized promotions to boost customer acquisition.
+1. **Direct Marketing Techniques** – the provision of special incentives to customers to popularize the acquisition.
-2. **Service Optimization** – enhancing fleet distribution and availability during high-demand times.
+2. **Service Improvement** – improving delivery of fleet service and access at peak moments.
-3. **Dynamic Pricing Models** – adjusting prices based on demand patterns to maximize revenue.
+3. **Dynamic Pricing Models** – a particular pricing strategy that tries to alter the prices within the areas according to the demand of its present consumer group in order to optimize the overall revenue.

 ---